Stephaniedroop/inferring-intention/README.md

-# Inferring epistemic intention in intuitive physics microworlds: Overview
+# Inferring epistemic intentions in simulated physical microworlds

+## Overview

 This page holds 32 videos.
-See bottom of page for coding instructions for free text responses.

 Below are the 32 video stimuli: 16 with cursor trace and the same 16 without the cursor trace, numbered 1:32.